23 enigma

 The 23 enigma is a belief in the significance of the number 23.
-The concept of the 23 enigma has been popularized by various books, movies, and conspiracy theories, which suggest that the number 23 appears with unusual frequency in various contexts and may be a symbol of some larger, hidden significance.
+The concept of the 23 enigma has been popularized by various books, movies, and conspiracy theories, which suggest that the number 23 appears with unusual frequency in various contexts and may have a larger, hidden significance.
+Since the nineties, the free techno and raver counterculture has adopted it as a symbol.

 Origins

 Robert Anton Wilson cites William S. Burroughs as the first person to believe in the 23 enigma.
-Wilson, in an article in Fortean Times, related the following anecdote:
+Wilson, in a 1977 article in Fortean Times, related the following anecdote:

 In literature

 The 23 enigma can be seen in: